dacadeorg/tutorials/sui/zklogin-tutorial/content/zklogin-tutorial.md

 ```

 We are importing the SUI_CLIENT from the `suiClient.ts` file.
 We are then creating a new class called `SuiService`.
 This class contains a function called `getFormattedBalance`.
 This function is used to get the balance of a wallet.
 It takes in the wallet address as a parameter and returns the balance of the wallet.

+The balance is returned in the smallest unit of the currency.
+Since Sui uses 9 decimal places, we divide the balance by 1000_000_000 to get the balance in Sui.

 ### 3.5 Setting up the Authentication Service
 Create a file called `authService.ts` in the `utils` directory.
 This file will contain the code for our authentication services, it will be a bit more complex than the previous services.